 The Parent Company reviews its nonfinancial assets for impairment of value.
-This includes considering certain indications of impairment such as significant decline in the asset's market value of net realizable value, significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends including the impact of COVID-19 pandemic.
+This includes considering certain indications of impairment such as significant decline in the asset's market value of net realizable value, significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends.

-Based on management's assessment, its nonfinancial assets (such as investment in an associate and investment in subsidiaries) are recoverable as of December 31, 2021 and 2020.
+Based on management's assessment, its nonfinancial assets (such as investment in an associate and investment in subsidiaries) are recoverable as of December 31, 2022 and 2021.
 Further details on the nonfinancial assets are disclosed in Notes 8 and 9.

-4. Cash and Cash Equivalents
+4. Cash

-2021 2020

-Cash in banks ₽131,252,897 ₽448,058,041
+2022 2021 Cash in banks ₽1,199,307,481 ₽131,252,897

-Cash equivalents - 1,890,180,181

-₽131,252,897 ₽2,338,238,222